Styling Radio Buttons A CSS Solution

 Unchecked Radio

-to allow us to dictate a width and height for the input.
-We will base this on the font size in order for the radio to scale with text as it is grown or shrunk (Listing 2).
+We set the display to inline-block to allow us to dictate a width and height for the input which we will base on the font size in order for the radio to scale with text as it is grown or shrunk (Listing 2).

 input[type="radio"] {